Marvel TV Iron Fist: Season Two Review

 Fun Iron Fist: Season Two Facts

 Iron Fist: Season Two was the tenth series produced by Marvel Television for the Netflix Streaming Service.
 You can read about the history of Marvel Television from its inception as a division within Marvel Entertainment overseen by Ike Perlmutter and run by Jeph Loeb to its incorporation into Marvel Studios and the eventual canonization of Marvel Television’s Defenders Saga into the Marvel Cinematic Universe under the Fun Facts section of my Iron Fist: Season One review.
-That post can be found on the dropdown menu of the site under the MCU PHASE THREE REVIEWS tab.

 Between Iron Fist: Season One and Iron Fist: Season Two, Danny Rand’s story can be followed in the Netflix original series The Defenders, which sees Danny team up with other heroes such as Matt Murdock / Daredevil, Jessica Jones, and Luke Cage.
 Danny Rand also makes an appearance in Marvel Television’s Luke Cage: Season Two